November 1922

 Doyle (2008), pg 218

-The only Civic Guard killed in service during the Civil War, Garda Henry Phelan, is shot dead by anti-Treaty volunteers in a shop in Mullinahone, Co.
-Tipperary.
 The Garda and his two companions were told to hand over their arms but, of course, they did not have any.
 The killing is very unpopular.
-A few weeks later (see December 12th), the anti-Treaty leadership issue an order that unarmed police men are not to be fired on.
-(On the 16th November, the Freeman’s Journal has an editorial saying that the Civic Guard should be treated like the DMP.)
+A few weeks later (see Dec-12-22/4), the anti-Treaty leadership issue an order that unarmed police men are not to be fired on.

 Walsh (2018), pgs 210-211; Garvin (1996), pgs 112-113

-General election in United Kingdom.
 Only two constituencies are contested in Northern Ireland.
 Two nationalists TJS Harbison and Cahir Healy (an internee) are elected in the two-seater Fermanagh and Tyrone constituency with large majorities over their unionist opponents.
 Unionist win the other eleven seats – ten of them uncontested.
-More Detail

-Phoenix (1994), pgs 262-3; Walker (1992), pg 15
+Phoenix (1994), pgs 262-3; Walker (1992), pg 15; Fanning (2013), pg 340; Matthews (2004), pgs 93-94

 Twenty-five anti-Treaty prisoners escape from Kilkenny Jail